pSUNSET/Pytlin/README.md

 print(a[::-1]) # Result: [10, 9, 8, 7, 6, 5, 4, 3, 2, 1]
 ```

-Now you can do the same thing in kotlin by making the slices in python surrounded by `"` to make it a string.
+Now you can do the same thing in kotlin by making the slices in python surrounded by `"` to make them a string.
 For example:

 ```kotlin